 Specify voltage level (kV), AC or DC, overhead-line structures location and underground cable conduit/duct for landfall connection, submarine cable installation route, transition structure (if applicable), connections between offshore substation modules (if applicable), and orientation of tie-in to the substations.

+Provisions for harmonic mitigation equipment, which can include but not be limited to space for such equipment at offshore substation, as well as plan of harmonic study to assess existing harmonics and anticipated harmonics from OSW circuits and develop designs for appropriate mitigation equipment.

 Detailed project schedule.
 Include, at minimum, the following major work activities:

 Engineering and design